jfmengels/blog/content/blog/elm-review-v2/index.md

 So this version comes with a `--fix-all` where you get one big diff between the current source and the one where all fixes have been applied, and you can accept or refuse it.

-I do not believe automatic fixes to always be perfect, and I know that there are some kinks in a few of the ones I wrote, so please be cautious when looking at the before/after diff and don't commit the changes blindingly.
+I do not believe automatic fixes to always be perfect, and I know that there are some kinks in a few of the ones I wrote, so please be cautious when looking at the before/after diff and don't commit the changes blindly.

 ## Better default folder structure